Sierra Nevada East Side: Autumn Colors, Ghost Towns and Mono Lake

 Click on the small photos for a larger view.
 Click on large photos for full-size views.

 Join Image Quest on a photo tour to the east side of the massive Sierra Nevada Mountains.
-Turn your creative eye on Bodie, the greatest ghost town in the West, with over 500 structures still standing.
+We'll turn our creative eyes on Bodie, the greatest ghost town in the West, with over 500 structures still standing.
 We'll look for - and even learn how to create - autumn color in the mountains.
-We will also visit spectacular vantage points over eerie Mono Lake.
+We will also visit spectacular and eerie Mono Lake, with it's strange salt towers rising out of the water.
 During this pleasant time of year, we can expect to find our various locations with relatively few other people.
 The sun, low in the autumnal heavens, will allow us hours of good light each day, in a part of California that is one of the most beautiful places on earth.

 Trip difficulty: None; conducted at a photographer's pace.
 There will be some walking, including through the ghost town of Bodie, and at Mono Lake.
 Participants should be able to walk at least a mile over the course of a couple hours (although we will walk less than that distance at any one stop).